Boeing’s new chairman faces daunting task overseeing 737MAX and CEO Dennis Muilenburg

 Indeed, by some accounts, Calhoun himself may be in the running for the CEO job.

 Back in 2005, according to The Wall Street Journal, Calhoun was briefly a candidate for the job, which ultimately went to GE alum McNerney.
-“If the board were to decide that a CEO change was in order, Calhoun would be a strong candidate,” said Credit Suisse analyst Cai von Rumohr.
+“If the board were to decide that a CEO change was in order, Calhoun would be a strong candidate,” said Cowen analyst Cai von Rumohr.

 Yet such a move for Calhoun would bring its own complications.

-Note: An earlier version of this story incorrectly identified Cai von Rumohr’s firm, which is Cowen.